Costco Gyro Kit - Cooking Instructions, Calories, & Review

 Each fully made gyro with all the fixings cost about $3.33.

 My local Sprouts Farmers Market sells a 28-ounce premade gyro kit for $14.99, which breaks down to about $8.57 a pound.
-It’s a little smaller in size and costs a little more per pound than Costco’s gyro kit.
+It’s a little smaller in size and costs a little more per pound than the Costco gyro kit.

 Gyro Kit Taste Test

-I’m a big fan of gyros and a regular buyer of Daphne’s sliced gyro meat, so I was super excited to try the Kirkland Signature gyro kit when it finally arrived at my local Costco warehouse.
+I’m a big fan of gyros and I regularly buy Daphne’s sliced gyro meat.
+So, when I saw that the Kirkland Signature gyro kit was available at my local Costco, I had to give it a try.

-I followed the heating instructions and laid everything out, and presentation-wise, I was very satisfied.
-It’s always nice to see different ingredients and colors laid out for a build-your-own style meal.
+After I heated the meat and laid out the ingredients, I was really happy with the presentation.
+It’s always enjoyable to have various ingredients and colors displayed when making a build-your-own style meal.

 My one complaint about the presentation and quality of the kit is the chopped romaine lettuce.
 The quality was on the lower end, and it looked wilted.
-I didn’t notice until I got home that I purchased a gyro kit that was packed the day before, over 24 hours ago.
+I double checked the label on the packaging and noticed the gyro was packed the day before, over 24 hours ago.

 Each kit comes with 2 mini tubs of tzatziki, and I highly recommend using as much as needed.
 It adds great flavor and keeps the gyros very moist.